-The removal and then disposal of asbestos products are very simplified.
+- The disposal of asbestos products is regulated.
 Asbestos, in a “friable” condition, breaks down easily and is no harm to the environment.
 And as such, can be disposed of in a local landfill.

-Non-friable Asbestos products, due to the fibers not breaking down easily, require permission from a local landfill operator prior to anticipated disposal.
-And in certain cases where a landfill cannot dispose of the Asbestos product, one may need to hire contractors for proper removal.
+- Non-friable Asbestos products, due to the fibers not breaking down easily, require permission from a local landfill operator prior to anticipated disposal.

 For additional information and more detailed resources, contact the Wyoming DEQ at the following numbers: